A few weeks ago, I shared an article about annual planning (and how Capitalogix does it.)

 Focus on Potential Solutions Rather than Problems or Challenges.

 Obstacles Exist.
 The bad news: I don't eat fish, and I don't like vegetables (unless French Fries are vegetables).
 My joints aren't close to healthy from years of violent contact sports.
-I rarely get 7 hours of sleep, and who'd have thunk it, but being the CEO of a startup is stressful.
-The good news: none of those things matter ... and even if they did, it just would mean that I have a lot of room for progress.
+I rarely get 7 hours of sleep, and being the CEO of a startup is stressful.
+The good news: none of those things matter, and even if they did, it just would mean that I have a lot of room for progress.

-It is natural to focus on obstacles.
-But most obstacles are surmountable - with a big enough WHY, I'll even start to eat vegetables.
-Instead of dwelling on the limitations, use them as a reminder to focus on potential solutions instead.
-They are beacons marking the way.
+It is natural to focus on obstacles, but most obstacles are surmountable—with a big enough WHY, I might even choose to start eating vegetables.
+Instead of dwelling on limitations, use them as a reminder to focus on potential solutions.
+They are beacons pointing the way.

 How do you do it?
 To focus on solutions, you can make two action-based lists: one is of things To-Do ... and another is of things Not-To-Do.